 He explains, "I am not trying to build carbon copies of myself out here.
 My goal is to work with each

 artist who comes to my school and to help that artist develop his or her own style.
 I believe there is only one style and that is what you make of what you have learned.
 All I am is the waiter, holding the platter

+with an assortment of entrees.
 Like a fish, you can taste this one, or that one, but what you finally take with you is your decision, and you must be prepared to accept the benefits, or the consequences.
 My goal

 is to teach you a creative philosophy that begins with a conditioning program that will take you to wherever you want to go.
 I would hope that in the end, you would be able to apply these concepts in true

 improvisational fashion so that your martial art is always there to serve your needs in your life experience.
 Tell your readers good luck, and God bless."